pydio/pydio-doc-howto/cells_prometheus_grafana.md

 `Environment=CELLS_ENABLE_METRICS=true`

-It basically achieves three things:
+#### Via the file system

+The `enable_metrics` flag triggers 3 things:

-- Exposes metrics as HTTP on a random port under the `/metrics` endpoint for **each Cells process** (only one per process, not per service)
+- **each Cells process** exposes metrics as HTTP on a random port under the `/metrics` endpoint (only one per process, not per service)

-- Gathers info about these exposed endpoints for all processes via the registry and lists all these endpoints as Prometheus compatible targets.
+- a `pydio.gateway.metrics` service gathers info about these exposed endpoints for all processes via the registry and lists all these endpoints as Prometheus compatible targets.

-- Dynamically updates a JSON file under `<cells root dir>/services/pydio.grpc.metrics/prom_clients.json`.
+- Cells updates a JSON file under `$CELLS_WORKING_DIR/services/pydio.grpc.metrics/prom_clients.json`.
 This file is watched by Prometheus so that the endpoints can be dynamically discovered (see below).

 In a distributed environment (that is if you have split your microservices on various nodes), you must install and run Prometheus **on the same node** where the `pydio.gateway.metrics` service is running.

+#### Via https with basic auth

+You can also directly expose a scrape config for Prometheus in https with basic authentication using the `metrics_basic_auth` flag.

+**WARNING** this flag is useless if the `enable_metrics` flag is not set.

+**WARNING** this feature is experimental and has been rather tested in dev and staging environments to monitor the application.
+Use at your own risk in production.

+Adding `--metrics_basic_auth="metrics:metrics"` to your start command rather:

+- starts an http server that exposes the scrape config at `<YOUR FQDN>/metrics/sd` that can be directly consumed by a client Prometheus (see below)
+- proxy the various metrics exposed by each process to be available via https with basic auth

-### Installation
+### Install Agents

 You can download [Prometheus](https://prometheus.io/download/) and [Grafana](https://grafana.com/grafana/download) binaries for your platform.
 Both websites also provide a complete documentation and some best practices to install these tools.